 El Paso Community College

 El Paso Community College, located in El Paso, enrolls more than 30,000 students annually.
 The school offers two programs for students interested in the pastry arts.
 Aspiring pastry chefs can enroll in the school's culinary arts certificate or AAS program with a pastry specialization.
-This 37-credit certificate program requires courses in food service management and nutrition and diet therapy, along with the fundamentals of baking and bakery operations.
+This 37-credit certificate program requires courses in foodservice management and nutrition and diet therapy, along with the fundamentals of baking and bakery operations.
 There's also a class focused on pies, cookies, teacakes, and tarts.
-The AAS degree program requires 60 credits and includes general education courses in topics like accounting, communications and sociology.
+The AAS degree program requires 60 credits and includes general education courses in topics like accounting, communications, and sociology.

 Houston Community College

 Situated in the city of Houston, this school has a student population of approximately 63,000.
 Houston students can earn a Certificate in Baking and Pastry or an Associate in Applied Science in Baking and Pastry.
 With the exception of a few courses, the entire pastry arts certificate program focuses on the creation and presentation of pastries.
-Students are exposed to making breads, tarts, cakes, and confections, among other items.
-In the Associate in Applied Science program, baking and pastry students can hone their pastry arts skills by cooking a variety of desserts, breads, and cakes.
-Field experience may be obtained in a practicum or cooperative education position in culinary arts, baking and pastry arts, or cake decorating.
+Students are exposed to making bread, tarts, cakes, and confections, among other items.
+In the Associate in Applied Science program, baking and pastry students can hone their pastry arts skills by cooking a variety of desserts, bread, and cakes.
+Field experience may be obtained in a practicum or cooperative education position in culinary arts, baking, and pastry arts, or cake decorating.

 St. Phillip's College